- QLD Workers Compensation: Your Rights

 5) Vehicle Incidents (2.4%)

-Workplace accidents resulting from vehicle incidents are frequent causes of personal injury.
+Workplace accidents resulting from vehicle incidents are a common cause of workplace injury.
 This includes accidents such as:

 These accidents can have profound implications.
 Therefore, it’s essential to ensure that you wear seatbelts when driving and follow all other safety precautions your employer implements to protect your safety and health in the workplace.